Frequently Asked Questions

 Do you have your own farm?

 Yes.
 Before Moka Origins was a coffee and chocolate company, we were a sustainable farming venture.
 In 2014, my partner Ishan and I founded Moka Origins in Cameroon, West Africa, as a community-based agricultural project.
-Our mission in Cameroon is creating food security and employment opportunities by cultivating local food crops and cash crops (such as cacao), and starting a Farmers Field School.
+Our mission in Cameroon is creating food security, market linkage, and employment opportunities by partnering farmers as well as directly cultivating local food crops and cash crops (such as cacao), and starting a Farmers Field School.
 Learn more about our farm here.

 My wife and I have been working in Cameroon, West Africa since 2007 leading various humanitarian initiatives for a not-for-profit called the Himalayan Institute.
-We think of Cameroon as our second home, and making it the base for our farming project could not have felt better.
+We think of Cameroon as our second home, and making it the base for our farming project could not have been a better fit.
 Learn about the great work of the Himalayan Institute here.

 What do you grow on your farm in Cameroon?